 There is no highest good without freedom.
 There is no freedom without the potential for and the occurrence of evil.
-In order for this to be the best of all possible worlds, as far as human beings and their conduct are concerned, there must be, as a practical means to a greater good, namely, freedom itself, evils in the world.
-Thus the atheistic argument against the existence of God on the basis of the occurrence of human evils, at any rate, fails.
-However, to say that the atheist’s argument against the existence of God on the basis of human evils has failed does not in any sense prove that there is a God.
+For this to be the best of all possible worlds, as far as human beings and their conduct are concerned, there must be as a practical means to a greater good, namely, freedom itself and evils in the world.
+Thus, the atheistic argument against the existence of God based on the occurrence of human evils fails.
+However, to say that the atheist’s argument against the existence of God based on human evils has failed does not in any sense prove that there is a God.
 It simply shows that the atheist’s argument that there isn’t one didn’t reach closure.
-It leaves the issue, then, still open.
+It leaves the issue still open.

-To say that the atheist’s argument against the existence of God on the basis of human evils has failed does not in any sense prove that there is a God.
+To say that the atheist’s argument against the existence of God based on human evils has failed does not in any sense prove that there is a God.
 It simply shows that the atheist’s argument that there isn’t one didn’t reach closure.

 This line of reasoning is not available to any arguer who does not believe that people have free will in the first place.
 If, for one reason or another, perhaps because you are a fiercely Skinnerian behaviorist, you think that people really are automatons, always have been and always will be, then the free-will theodicy is not a place that you are going to want to go shopping to look for a rationale to defend theism against atheistic attack.
-Really hard-case predestinarians—they’re sometimes called hyper-Calvinists—would not find this a very promising theodicy either, because if you totally buy into the concept of strict predestination, that strict predestination plays as much havoc with human freedom as strict causal determinism does over on the behaviorists’ side.
+Hard-case predestinarians—sometimes called hyper-Calvinists—would not find this a promising theodicy either.
+If you completely buy into the concept of strict predestination, that strict predestination plays as much havoc with human freedom as strict causal determinism does on the behaviorists’ side.

 Learn more about justifying evil